Why learn French of all great choices? Are there any benefits associated with the language?

 9. Immigration to France, Canada, and Francophone nations

-It is one of the main reasons why the government of the respective countries provides incentives for language learning for immigrants.
-French is one of the requirements of economic immigration to Quebec province or Canada or France.
-You have to appear for TCF or TEF Exam in India.
+It is one of the main reasons why the government of the respective countries provides incentives for immigrants’ language learning.

 10. French is not a difficult language to master

 French is not a difficult language.

 Anyone can learn through several right methods that simplify the language learning process.

 It will never take you long to start communicating in French at a certain level.